1gravity/Kotlin-Bloc/website/docs/examples/books.md

 3. it dispatches an action with the result of that asynchronous operation which will result in another state update by a reducer

 :::tip
-Reducers are suspended functions as well and also have access to a CoroutineScope so reducers can theoretically run asynchronous code as well.
+Reducers are suspended functions as well and can launch coroutines (see [Coroutine Launcher](../architecture/bloc/coroutine_launcher)) -> reducers can theoretically run asynchronous code as well.
 While there's nothing preventing you from doing that, don't:
 1. A thunk's purpose is to run asynchronous code, a reducer's purpose is to reduce state based on ui events.
 Trying to use a component for something they aren't built for, will inevitably lead to problems.
 2. Reducers run sequentially.
 Consequentially this will update the state to `SomeState` first before processing `SomeAction`:
 ```kotlin